Texts

 To see the user's complete texting history, click the Texting link.
 The top section displays a summary table with overall data about the user's texting activity.
 Below that is the texting history table, which displays the most recent text messages that have been sent to this user, along with any clicks, actions, and donations.
 Click the Expand All link above the texting history table to show the details for all messages.

-Click the Text Subscriptions link to see the user's current texting subscription status, along with all texting lists that the user is currently subscribed to.
-From here you can unsubscribe the user from all texting lists, or click the unsubscribe link for individual lists.
+Click the Text Subscriptions link to see the user's current texting subscription status.
+From here you can unsubscribe the user from your texting list.

 You can also initiate a texting subscription from this screen.
 The user will receive a confirmation text message and must affirmatively opt-in before they can be contacted by text.
 Until the user has confirmed, their subscription status will be "Pending".
 Users subscribed in this way must confirm their opt-in so you have a record of this information.